 The singer recreates the fateful events leading up to her hospitalization and near-fatal overdose in the video, which she co-directed with Michael D. Ratner, who also directed her Dancing With the Devil documentary.

-The picture shows what she was wearing, how her hair looked at the time, and certain parts of the night.
+The picture shows what she was wearing, how her hair looked, and certain parts of the night.

 She can be seen in a bar, in a room unzipping a bag ostensibly containing drugs, unconscious as she is touched by others, on a gurney, and fighting for her life in a hospital bed hooked up to machines while singing.

-The lyrics speak to the temptations she faces as she fights her addiction and how crossing the line between sobriety and addiction snowballs out of control.
+The lyrics speak to her temptations as she fights her addiction and how crossing the line between sobriety and addiction snowballs out of control.

 She sings, “Thought I knew my limit, yeah/I thought I could quit it, yeah.”
 “I thought I’d be able to walk away easily/But here I am, on my knees/Praying for better days to come and wash this pain away/Could you please forgive me?/Lord, I’m so sorry for dancing with the devil/Could you please forgive me?”